^

 2

-Patients with scores of less than 21 are considered to be at high risk for adverse outcomes of febrile neutropenia.
-It is mandatory to prescribe G-CSF preparations with a duration of neutropenia of more than 10 days, a neutrophil count of less than 100 per μL, and patients older than 65 with progressive oncological disease, pneumonia, hypotension, sepsis, invasive fungal infections.
-In addition, an unconditional indication to the appointment of G-CSF - hospitalization of the patient in a hospital due to the development of febrile neutropenia.
+Patients with a score of less than 21 are considered to be at high risk of adverse outcomes of febrile neutropenia.
+G-CSF preparations must be prescribed if neutropenia lasts more than 10 days, the neutrophil count is less than 100 per μl, and in patients over 65 years of age with progressive cancer, pneumonia, hypotension, sepsis, and invasive fungal infections.
+In addition, an absolute indication for G-CSF is hospitalization of a patient due to febrile neutropenia.

-The standard dosage regimen of filgrastim for the prevention and treatment of myelotoxic neutropenia is 5.0 μg / kg 1 time per day in the IV or SC.
+The standard dosage regimen of filgrastim for the prevention and treatment of myelotoxic neutropenia is 5.0 mcg/kg once daily intravenously or subcutaneously.

-To achieve a stable therapeutic effect, it is necessary to continue G-CSF therapy until the absolute number of neutrophils passes the expected minimum and does not exceed 2.0 × 10 9 / L. If necessary, the duration of therapy can be up to 12 days, depending on the severity of the disease and the severity of neutropenia.
-During the introduction of cytokines, a regular monitoring of the number of neutrophils in the patient's peripheral blood is necessary.
-It is important to administer G-CSF preparations at a daily interval before or after taking antitumor cytotoxic drugs due to the high sensitivity of actively proliferating myeloid cells to them.
+To achieve a stable therapeutic effect, it is necessary to continue G-CSF therapy until the absolute neutrophil count exceeds the expected minimum and does not exceed 2.0x10 9 /l.
+If necessary, the duration of the therapy course can be up to 12 days, depending on the severity of the disease and the severity of neutropenia.
+During the administration of cytokines, regular monitoring of the number of neutrophils in the patient's peripheral blood is necessary.
+It is important to administer G-CSF preparations at intervals of one day before or after taking antitumor cytostatic drugs due to the high sensitivity of actively proliferating myeloid cells to them.

-G-CSF preparations are indicated for the treatment of neutropenia developing after high-dose myeloablative chemotherapy with the transplantation of autologous hematopoietic stem cells.
-In these cases, filgrastim is administered at a dose of 10 μg / kg.
-After the moment of the maximum decrease in the number of neutrophils passes, the daily dose is adjusted depending on the dynamics of their number.
-If the content of neutrophils in peripheral blood exceeds 1,0х10 9 / l for three consecutive days, the dose of filgrastim is reduced by 2 times (up to 5 μg / kg).
-Then, if the absolute number of neutrophils exceeds 1.0x10 9 / L for three consecutive days, filgrastim is canceled.
-In the case of a decrease in the absolute number of neutrophils during treatment below 1.0 × 10 9 / L, the dose of the drug is again increased to 10 μg / kg.
+G-CSF preparations are indicated for the treatment of neutropenia developing after high-dose myeloablative chemotherapy with autologous hematopoietic stem cell transplantation.
+In these cases, filgrastim is administered at a dose of 10 mcg/kg.
+After the moment of maximum decrease in the neutrophil count has passed, the daily dose is adjusted depending on the dynamics of their count.
+If the neutrophil content in the peripheral blood exceeds 1.0x10 9 /l for three consecutive days, the filgrastim dose is reduced by 2 times (to 5 mcg/kg).
+Then, if the absolute neutrophil count exceeds 1.0x10 9 /l for three consecutive days, filgrastim is discontinued.
+If the absolute neutrophil count decreases below 1.0x109 /l during treatment, the drug dose is again increased to 10 mcg/kg.

 What tests are needed?